johnnyzheng0636/llm_hallucinations_reimplementation/README.md

 python main.py --model open_llama_7b --dataset capitals
 python graph_cpu.py --model open_llama_7b --dataset capitals
 ```

+To run a demo of halluccination classifier. run: `python demo.py` with the same parameters as `python main.py`

 To rerun a model for updated code add flag `--train_exist`.
 This flag will bypass on skip on exist data/files/classifier detected.
 Notice this flag is in the new `.sbatch` by default, if you are not running the updated/pulled code for the first time for a combination of model, remove it.